-The nurse will set up the syringe pump, they will bring all of the equipment needed.
+The District Nurse will set up the syringe pump, they will bring all of the equipment needed.
 The medicines will usually be given over a twenty-four-hour period.
-The nurse will fill a new syringe with the medicine, check the syringe pump, the tubing and where it goes into the skin.
+The District Nurse will call each day to fill a new syringe with the medicine, check the syringe pump, the tubing and where it goes into the skin.
 They will also check that the doses are at the right level.

-It can take a few hours for the medicine to work, so when the syringe pump is set up the nurse may give an injection to treat any symptoms.
+It can take a few hours for the medicine to work, so when the syringe pump is set up the District Nurse may give an injection to treat any symptoms.